2012 was a very special season as we celebrated the

 We hope to see you

-trail during the 2011 season!
-This 150 foot section of boardwalk is located just above
+We have a new trail - this 150 foot section of boardwalk is located just above

 Paradise Falls.
 The new out & back trail takes you high above the river and offers views into the gorge and beyond.
 As you venture upward, see what an old growth tree looks like and discover a granite pothole created long ago by the whirl pool action of the raging river.
 Check out the vernal pool at the base of the pothole; you’ll find a variety of flora surviving here including